RFE USCIS: Everything You Need to Know

 - Be patient when it comes to redundant requests for information, even if you feel that you've already submitted the information with your initial application.

 - Use concise and clear responses to provide a comprehensive answer.

 - Remember that your application can be denied because of insufficient responses to RFE inquiries.

 If you need help with an RFE from USCIS, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.